Rest for the Weary

 That’s why Jesus said, “No one knows the Father except the Son and those to whom the Son chooses to reveal him.”
 (Matthew 11:27) Only Jesus can reveal the Father.
 And to whom does Jesus choose to reveal God?
 To those who are humble and trusting; to the little children rather than the wise and the learned.

-Come to Jesus and learn from God.
-Come to Jesus and know the Father.
-Thirdly, come to Jesus and find rest for your soul.
+Jesus invites you to come to him and learn from God.
+Jesus invites you to come to him and know the Father.
+And then thirdly, Jesus invites you to come to him and find rest for your soul.
 Look at verses 28-30.
 These are some of the most comforting and best loved words of Jesus recorded in Scripture:

 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (Matthew 11:28-30)